Welcome

 Introduction

 Insurance provisions are a fundamental part of most leases and underleases.
 They determine who bears the financial risk of damage or destruction to the premises, how insurance is arranged and paid for, and what happens to rent and obligations if the property is rendered unusable.
-For SQE1, you must be able to identify the key terms, understand how risk is allocated, and apply these principles to practical scenarios.
+For SQE1, it is essential to identify the key insurance terms, understand risk allocation and the operation of rent cesser, and apply these principles to practical lease scenarios.
+Particular focus should be placed on how insurance dovetails with repairing obligations, what happens when a risk is uninsured, and how to avoid dual insurance and subrogation pitfalls.

 Insurance and Risk Allocation in Leases